-Com hen-rice with baby clamps
+Com hen – Cooked rice with baby clamps

-Bun hen- vermicelli noodles with baby clams
+Bun hen – Vermicelli noodles with baby clams

-Chao hen-clam porridge
+Chao hen – Clam porridge

-Chao hen is the third from of hen.
+Chao hen is the third form of Hen cuisine.
 Rice is boiled in clam broth under low heat for 1-2 hours until the grains have the thick, creamy texture of porridge.
 Then it is topped with stir-fried clams and fresh julienned ginger, finely cracked black pepper and a squeeze of lime.
 The porridge needs to get proper thickness, smell fresh and taste good.
 The clam flesh is not too dried, taste fresh and smell fragrant.
 Chao hen is not so popular as bun hen or com hen but it is the best comfort food for sick days.

 Hen xuc banh trang – Clams with rice cracker

 Hen xuc banh trang is a wonderful appetizer that offers variety in both taste and texture.
-It’s simple to make but offers a distinct and sophisticated flavor.
+It’s simple to make but offers a distinct and sophisticated flavour.
 The mixture of the soft clams together with the crunchiness of the rice crackers gives you a great contrast in texture.
 But this dish is really a delight for your taste buds.
-The multiple spices of fermented shrimp sauce, ground black pepper, Vietnamese coriander, salt, sugar, shallots and red hot peppers will really add a burst of flavors.
+The multiple spices of fermented shrimp sauce, ground black pepper, Vietnamese coriander, salt, sugar, shallots and red hot peppers will really add a burst of flavours.
 And it really goes well with beer.